--Management of coastal forests of Lithuania: sustaining and enhancing forest health through silviculture
+LITCOAST is about the management of coastal forests of Lithuania, sustaining and enhancing forest health through silviculture

 Coastal forests and dune vegetation are important ecosystems.
 They represent a considerable value to society as habitats for plants and animals, and as places for human recreation.
 The aim of this project is to enhance the health and sustainability of coastal forests and dune vegetation in Lithuania.
 This will be achieved by collaboration and transfer of knowledge between the Department of Forest Mycology and Pathology in Sweden, and Kretinga Forest Enterprises and Kursiu Nerija National Park in Lithuania.
 A number of objectives are included in the project.